 Power Meters

-One of the less obvious differences between SRAM Rival, Force, and RED is in the power meter.
+One of the less noticeable differences between SRAM Rival, Force, and RED AXS groupsets lies in their power meter options and technology.

 SRAM Rival vs. Force vs. RED: Summary